Requests for new websites and intranets

 Standalone Fresco sites

 The default location for programmes, institutes and externally facing units is a dedicated subpage(s) within the website of the responsible department.
-Standalone sites (unitname.ox.ac.uk) should only be approved under specific and documented conditions:
+Standalone sites (unitname.ox.ac.uk) should only be approved under the specific and documented conditions below, and our Fresco Site Decision Checklist is available to support your understanding of the criteria.

 1. Multi-division or institutional collaborations